 Enrollment-level branch protection

-Administrators can enable branch protection by default for all new pipelines within an enrollment.
+Administrators can enable default branch protection for the Main branch of all new pipelines on an enrollment.
 Branch protection enhances the security and integrity of your repository by requiring proposals to be approved before any changes can be made to a protected branch.

 Enabling enrollment-level branch protection will not affect existing pipelines.
 To change the branch protection of existing pipelines, see how to protect branches above.

 Go to Control Panel and navigate to Pipeline Builder.
 Then, toggle the setting for Enable branch protection by default for new pipelines.
-This will force all protected branches on new pipelines to require a proposal before changes can be merged.
+This will make Main branches on new pipelines protected branches, so they will require proposals before changes can be merged.